nekovin/nekovin/README.md

 📫 calvin.d.leighton@nekobytesai.com

 ## Goals
-I'm extreemely interested in machine learning research.
+I'm very interested in machine learning research.
 I hope to make a contribution to some sub-field and actually make a difference.

 ## Interests
 - Movies and film in general